ADT Home Security Systems Pricing and Package Costs

 How much does ADT charge for cameras?

-The cameras alone cost $99 to $279, depending on the model.
+Cameras from ADT cost $99 to $279, depending on the model.
 The cheapest is the plugged-in indoor camera from Google Nest, while the most expensive is the hardwired outdoor camera with floodlights.
-In addition to the hardware, you’ll also need to pay a monthly fee for the monitoring service, which includes professional monitoring, cellular backup, and a Nest Aware cloud subscription, among other features.
-It costs $39.99 per month for Self Setup customers.
+If you want to store video and access your camera’s through the ADT+ app, you’ll need the $39.99 per month Complete monitoring plan.

 -